domRiddle/ASF/Configuration.md

 ***

 `BotBehaviour` - `byte flags` type with default value of `0`.
-This property defines ASF bot-like during various events, and is defined as below:
+This property defines ASF bot-like behaviour during various events, and is defined as below:

 Value | Name  | Description
 --- | --- | ---